 During my trip I visited several temples, out of which I thought of writing account of three of them today.
 The three temples located in three different towns, and I visited two on the same day, and the third on another, and not perhaps in the order I have written.
 The three temples have a link to one another in one form or another.
 One of the main Gods in Hinduism is Lord Vishnu, and who follow Vishnu are called Vaishnavites.
 All the three are Vaishanvite temples.

 On the way to Kumbakonam, there is a temple by the name of Oppiliappan Temple.
-The legend says God/Lord Vishnu appeared in the form of an old man and requested to marry a Sage’s daughter who was very young and raised very affectionately.
-The sage wanted to dissuade the old man marrying his daughter , said his daughter was very young and not well versed with cooking and may forget to add salt.
-God then promised the sage that he would eat the food cooked by his daughter, even if the food cooked does not have salt.
+The legend says God/Lord Vishnu appeared in the form of an old man and requested to marry the Sage’s daughter who was very young and raised very affectionately.
+The sage wanted to dissuade the old man marrying his daughter , said his daughter was very young, very naive ,not well versed with cooking and may forget to add salt, hence would not be an ideal companion/wife.
+The old man promised the sage that he would eat the food cooked by his daughter, even if the food cooked did not have salt and was determined to marry his daughter and take care of her.
 The sage upon realising the old man is God and agreed to marry his daughter off to God.
 Hence the offerings for God,referred to as neivadeiyam, is always cooked without salt in the said temple.
 The deity hence acquired the name Uppliappan,- Upp in Tamil means salt.
 The name when written in Tamil reads as Oppilliappan, Opp means equal Ila means None, the whole word when translated means ‘the one who cannot be equated’.
 But for some reason, he is more commonly referred as Uppilliappan and the word has it that if you eat the Neivediyam/offering inside the temple even though offering is salt less, one does not feel it is without salt.
 And if you step out of the temple , the same offering tastes salt less.
 I am a true believer of ” Kaadu aala ketpadum poyi,kaannu aala parpadum poyi, theera veesaripathea meyi”.
 If loosely translated from Tamil means All that you hear is a lie, all that you see is a lie, only that which is thoroughly investigated is true.
 Naturally I wanted to experience the legend and ascertain for myself if its true.
 We arrived at the temple, when the evening prayers were underway.
 The temple itself is very beautiful and very well kept.
 It s a Vaishanavite temple, and usually Lord Vishnu is described as ‘Alangarapriya’ the one who loves adornment, unlike Stoic Shiva.
 The deity is always adorned with flowers, jewellery and accessoriess.
 Once the prayers are done, one can go near the deity in the inner sanctum and pray quietly, a quiet contemplation.
 I love that quiet contemplation, not in all temples is it possible to have a moment of quiet, as usually is the case in big and famous temples, they have a huge turnout of crowd(imagine Wembley Stadium in London on a day of football match) and to manage the crowd is a humungous task, there are time limits imposed, different serpentine queues, there is hustle and bustle of people, chattering going on everywhere, people stealing a glance at their phones, murmuring may the prayers get over in time so they can catch the bus or go home, etc, but yet that evening we had an opportunity for a quiet contemplation in the inner sanctum.
 In that moment of contemplation, I completely forgot about Neivadhyam.
 It is only, when we came out of the temple and were about to leave, I turned to my hubby and said’ Oh we did not try the offering’.
 My hubby volunteered to go in and taste the offering and get some for me too.
 So I can eat outside the temple and he inside the temple.
 I waited in much anticipation, my hubby came out and said’ It is so delicious’ and when I tried, it indeed was very delicious.
 It was a sweet dish called Sakkarai Pongal, a porridge made of Jaggery( a form of unrefined sugar very commonly available in India) and rice!!!

 All the three temples were pivotal to the economy of the towns, the temple generated huge amount of business and livelihoods around the temple, which is the case even now.
 There are throngs of visitors and devotees each day to the temple, which is vital to the economy of the town.
 Each temple I visited during this trip had number of legends and stories associated , which have been passed on from one generation to the other for centuries via word of mouth and perhaps sometimes through written accounts.
 The stories and legend sometimes intermingle and create new ones.
 Wars have been fought over these legends and temple .
 I believe the stories and legends were intertwined with facts, with a little bit artistic freedom like Legendary Robinhood.
 How do you tell a common man to do good just for the sake of doing good, how do you tell a Man he is capable of extraordinary fete in his ordinary life, how do you remind him, he has the inherent ability to do the right thing, so a tale had to be told, to teach morals and principles, .
 I sometimes wonder the morals or the intentions behind these stories and legend were lost in time or have become defunct for the current age.
 But yet the stories and legends live on, having lost its meaning.